theo-armour/agenda/3-1-heritage/3-3-residents/2024-04-02-margaret-johnson.md

 to a woman whose talents are still growing, engaging and thoughtful

-To Margaret, my drinking buddy
+To Margaret, my drinking buddy!